-Each program conducts two occupational advisory committee meetings per school year during which materials and resources are discussed in detail.
-These committees make recommendations to the administration, they are reveiwed and responded to by the administration, and the Joint School Committee approves the administrative response.
-This ensures committee concerns are reviewed by the governing committee of the school, and that they are aware of how administration is responding to them.
+Each of the center's 30 programs facilitate two (2) occupational advisory committee (OAC) meetings per school year during which materials and resources are discussed in detail.
+These committees make recommendations relative to safety, facilities, equipment, and curriculum to the administration.
+The administration reviews these recommendations and provides the Joint

+School Committee (JSC) with a report outlining how the administration plans to address the recommendations.
+The JSC approves this report bi-annually.
 Equipment requests are placed on a three-year, long range equipment plan.
-Each program recieves an annual instructional supply budget.
-Program materials are purchased from that account.
+Each program relieves an annual instructional supply budget and program materials are purchased from that account.